Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 2:00pm, requirements frozen.

 Engineer runs the next command in the chain.
-It splits the backend work into right-sized implementation phases against the API contracts the prototype already implied.
-From here, a separate backend orchestration takes over: spawning implementer agents to write the migrations, the stored procs, the endpoints, and the tests.
-That phase runs across the next day or so.
+It splits the backend work into right-sized phases against the API contracts the prototype already implied, and a separate orchestration takes over to write the database changes, the endpoints, and the tests.
+That run takes 30 to 90 minutes.

 Maybe 90 minutes of actual human attention across the day.
 The team walks out with a frozen spec, a clickable prototype that matches it, and a backend implementation already running against the approved contracts.